TUFTS-HCI-LAB/tufts-hci-lab.github.io/README.md

 yarn
 ```

-1. Use the modified node package from this repo (Use the source code of some node packages from this git repo instead of installing from node.js)
+1. Use local npm package (**Do this everytime after `yarn`**)
+Use the source code of some node packages from this git repo instead of installing from npm
 ```sh
 git checkout node_modules/vuepress-plugin-blog-multidir
 ```